 Giving new life to unused medical supplies

 Please fill out the online form and tell us about what you want to donate and the quantity in the comments box.
 We will send you an email to work out the details.
-If you are located in Southern California, you can hand-off the supplies to our Los Angeles site, or if not possible, we can arrange a pickup, depending on the pickup address.
+If you are located in Sacramento, you can hand-off the supplies to our local drop off site, or if not possible, we can arrange a pickup, depending on the pickup address.

 Here are some examples of items that we have been able to distribute domestically and abroad.